Welcome

 I'm under 18 - can I still use this calculator?

-If you are under 18 it is recommended to see your GP or health professional about your healthy weight gain during pregnancy, and get regular dietary advice on what foods are best for you from a dietitian.
-The guidelines used in this calculator are targeted towards adults 18 and over.
-This is because your body composition and size is different to adults, and the adult measure of body mass (BMI) does not include under 18 year olds.
+If you are under 18 it is recommended to see your GP, midwife, obstetrician, or health professional about your healthy weight gain during pregnancy and get regular dietary advice on what foods are best for you from a dietitian.
+This calculator focuses on guidelines for adults.
+The adult body mass index (BMI) only includes data for people 18 years of age and older.
+This is because the body composition and size of those under 18 are different from those of adults.

 What is the pregnancy weight gain calculator based on?